rollbar/docs/guides/rate-limits.md

 that these items will count towards your bill.
 These items will not be processed and will not appear on your dashboard.

-<span class="label label-important">Important</span> If you're using a
+**Important!** If you're using a custom script or library to POST items you should make sure it can handle the 429 response code.
-custom script or library to POST items you should make sure it can handle the 429 response code.
+{: .error}

 ### Billing

 At the end of your billing cycle, the total charge is calculated based on all items saved and processed.
 This will not include items that were not processed due to your rate limits.